rdesarz/template-sphinx-docs/README.md

 # template-sphinx-docs
-A template to quickly start a Sphinx documentation
+A template for a Sphinx documentation

 # Install and build using venv